Policy

 Energy Consumption

 Aim: To transform our energy portfolio to maximise efficiency and utilise renewable energy sources.
-Actions:

 Actions:

-3. 2027: Establish quantifiable 2035 Scope 3 targets
+3. 2027: Establish realistic, quantifiable reduction targets and implement actions

 Actions: